Noise pollution from roads

 - home insulation.

 Reducing noise exposure when noise standards are exceeded

 The Noise Pollution Act lays down rules for the reduction and prevention of traffic noise.
 Road noise is officially reassessed whenever:

 - the amount of traffic on a road increases.

 If the reassessment reveals that the noise standard has been exceeded, the responsible roads authority must take abatement measures such as installing noise barriers.

 Lodging a complaint about road noise

-If you are bothered by road noise, please get in touch with your local authority.
-It will report the problem to the Ministry of Infrastructure and the Environment, and suggest a possible solution.
-The ministry can then give the local authority a grant to tackle the noise.
+If you are bothered by road noise from a local road, please get in touch with your local authority.
+It will check if any noise standards are exceeded, suggest a possible solution or report the problem to the Ministry of Infrastructure and the Environment.
+The ministry can give the local authority a grant to tackle the noise.
 The grant scheme is implemented by the Traffic Noise Abatement Office (BSV).